-Type A-Social Work Roles Social Work 730A-730B, 734A-734B, 740A-740B, selected sections of 781 and 798.
-Type B-Substantive Content Areas Social Work 700A-700B, 720, 755, selected sections of 781 and 798.
+Selected sections of Social Work 700A-700B, 720, 755, 781, and 798.
 GRADUATE COURSES Prerequisite for enrollment in all graduate courses: admission to the School of Social Work.
 600A.
 (200.)
-Social Welfare Policy and Services 1 (3) Social welfare as a societal institution; philosophical, historical and comparative analysis of the welfare functions, issues and problems, with special focus on personal and social deprivation.
+Seminar in Social Welfare Policy and Services I (3) Social welfare as a societal institution; philosophical, historical and comparative analysis of the welfare functions, issues and problems, with special focus on personal and social deprivation.
 600B.
 (201.)
-Social Welfare Policy and Services II (3) Prerequisite: Social Work 600A.
+Seminar in Social Welfare Policy and Services II (3) Prerequisite: Social Work 600A.